WillA Will is an essential document as part of your estate plan. Customisable and ready to use in under 15 minutes.

 - Last Wishes.

 A living Will is a document that provides instructions regarding the medical care a person wishes to receive if they happen to become incapacitated or seriously ill unexpectedly.
-A last will ia a document that provides instructions for what should happen to a person’s assets after his or her death.
-The difference between the two is that a last will does not take effect until after the person’s death, but a living will comes into effect whilst the person is still alive but incapacitated.
+A last Will is a document that provides instructions for what should happen to a person’s assets after his or her death.
+The difference between the two is that a last Will does not take effect until after the person’s death, but a living Will comes into effect whilst the person is still alive but incapacitated.

-Assets - anything owned by the deceased person before his or her death.
-For example real property, intellectual property, business ownership, cash, bank accounts, shares, cars, Jewelry etc.
+Assets/Inheritance - anything owned by the deceased person before his or her death.
+For example real property, intellectual property, business ownership, cash, bank accounts, shares, cars, Jewellery etc.

 Debt - any debts owed by the deceased person before his or her death.
 Upon a person’s death, the liability to pay those debts would fall onto the deceased estate.